 Commendium is often requested to assist with mine works filming and conservation projects but rarely both at the same time.
-We were invited by veteran geologist Andy Freem and his wife Antonia, to scan elements of the Nenthead Mines, near Alston in Cumbria to provide complementary material a film he was producing.
-The film opens with aerial video captured by our professional drone operator.
-It shows the whole mine workings above ground.
-This video was processed into a 3D model using Pix4D.
-Underground, we scanned, using 3D laser scanning (LiDAR) methods, two sections of the Smallcleugh Mine, which is part of the overall Nenthead mine complex.
+We were invited by veteran Geologist Andy Freem and his wife Antonia, to scan elements of the Nenthead Mines, located near Alston in Cumbria.
+The project was to provide complementary 3D and drone footage and data to be included in Andy’s latest film production.

-The purpose of the film is to record and inform with a view to encouraging its conservation.
-The first scanning target was a Whimsey Chamber, where a horse was brought underground to walk around in circles to provide power to lift and lower items down the adjacent shaft.
-It is quite remarkable how much of this feature remains.
-The 3D models illustrate it in fine detail but also inform the viewer as to its construction in ways that pure video cannot do.
+The first scanning target was a ‘Whimsey Chamber’, where horses were brought underground to walk around in circles, providing power to lift and lower items in the adjacent shaft.
+It is quite remarkable how much of lift feature remains.
+The 3D models illustrate the mine in fine detail and inform the viewer as to its construction in ways that pure video cannot.